-Person(s) witnessing or experiencing what they believe to be a possible code violation should provide an authorized university official with the information.
+Person(s) who witness, experience, or become aware of what they believe to be a possible code violation should provide information to the following officials or offices.

-- (1) Complaints about possible code violations occurring in residence halls should be provided to the residence hall director; - (2) Complaints about possible non-residence hall related code violations should be provided to the director of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints regarding academic misconduct should be referred to the coordinator of the committee on academic misconduct; and - (4) In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be provided to the Ohio state university police or other appropriate law enforcement agency.
-The university will review all complaints received and may conduct a preliminary investigation of the alleged violation.
+- (1) Complaints about possible code violations occurring in residence halls should be provided to the residence hall director; - (2) Complaints about possible non-residence hall related code violations should be provided to the office of student conduct, or chief student conduct officer for the regional campuses; - (3) Complaints about possible sexual misconduct should be provided to the Title IX coordinator or deputy coordinator; - (4) Complaints regarding academic misconduct should be referred to the committee on academic misconduct; and

+(5) In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be provided to the Ohio state university police or other appropriate law enforcement agency.